Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🍽️ Southern & Latin American | ($$$) | Website | 📍 Google Maps | 📞 (303) 292-0700

-Work & Class has simple, delicious food that’s not overly fancy, along with solid cocktails.
+Work & Class has simple, delicious food, along with solid cocktails.
 The bartenders are friendly and chatty, and the atmosphere is relaxed so we felt like old friends the first time we visited.

 The mojitos are made with house-made ginger beer, and you can definitely tell the handcrafted difference.
-The food (currently) includes green chili cheese fries, red wine-braised ribs, and shrimp & corn grits.
+The food includes jalapeño cornbread muffins, blue corn empanadas, shrimp and corn grits, and pulled pork with apricot barbecue sauce.

 Everything is served in metal pans so no one gets too fancy-pants about anything.
 Actually, considering the restaurant is in a shipping container, that’s hard to do anyway.
-In keeping with this casual atmosphere, you can’t make reservations either.
+In keeping with this casual atmosphere, you can’t make reservations at Work & Class.
 Grab a drink and hang out with the bartender for a while until a table is ready.

 -Laura